CompuTec/computec-docs/docs/processforce/user-guide/item-details/item-master-data-setup.md

 - **Sales Item, Inventory Item, Purchase Item, Fixed Assets Item**: these fields should remain unchecked when Phantom Item is also unchecked for Co-Product production in General Settings.

   :::note
-      When using license plates, ProcessForce automatically generates a license plate number and assigns it to the Item Master, following the defined Item Group code.
+      When using license plates, CompuTec ProcessForce automatically generates a license plate number and assigns it to the Item Master, following the defined Item Group code.
   :::

 ## General tab